ibm-cloud-docs/vmwaresolutions/vrw/vrw-orderinginstance-edge.md

 ## Compute capacity
 {: #vrw-orderinginstance-edge-compute}

-For compute capacity, you get a Cascade Lake server with 20 cores, 2.2 GHz, and you also get two cluster hosts and 2 * 3.8 TB SSD storage.
+For compute capacity, you get two cluster hosts and two 3.8 TB SSD storage.

+## CPU model
+{: #vrw_addingclusters-edge-cluster-cpu}

+You can choose between the following CPU models:
+* Dual Intel Xeon® Silver 4210 processor (Cascade Lake) with 20 cores, 2.20 GHz, and 10 Gb of uplink speed.
+* Dual Intel Xeon Gold 5218 processor (Cascade Lake) with 32 cores, 2.30 GHz, and 25 Gb of uplink speed.

 ## RAM
 {: #vrw-orderinginstance-edge-ram}

-You can select a RAM size from 64 GB, 96 GB, 128 GB, 192 GB, 384 GB, 768 GB, and 1.5 TB.
+You can select different values of RAM in the range 64 GB - 1.5 TB.

-## Uplink speed
-{: #vrw-orderinginstance-edge-uplink}

-{{site.data.content.uplink-speed-options-list}}

-{{site.data.content.simpletable-uplink-speed-locations-ap}}

-{{site.data.content.simpletable-uplink-speed-locations-eur}}

-{{site.data.content.simpletable-uplink-speed-locations-naeast}}

-{{site.data.content.simpletable-uplink-speed-locations-nasouth}}

 ## Networking type
 {: #vrw-orderinginstance-edge-net}